Parameters, Conditions, & Filters#

 points

-Multiple conditional branches (if, elif, ..., elif
+Multiple conditional branches (if, elif, ..., elif in Python)

-are expressed via chained calls to when()
+are expressed via chained calls to when().

 You will see an example with working code in Conditional branches